A home elevator provides a person with mobility issues a safe, effective way to move between the floors of a house.

 But home elevators are not just for the elderly.
 People recovering from serious injuries, families with young children, and those with congenital conditions that impede mobility can all benefit from a home elevator.

 Home elevators also enhance both the aesthetic and bottom-line value of a home, while reducing the chance of debilitating falls and making the home safer for everyone.
-Below are the best home elevators of 2021.
+Below are the best home elevators updated for 2023.

 1. PVE Pneumatic Vacuum Elevators